Careers Related Learning

 - Miss S. Redford

-At Milton Primary Academy, we have always been passionate about preparing children for the future and through Compass for Life work, children start to consider what they would like to do when they are older and map their journey to achieve their North Star (goal).
-In view of this, careers-related learning at Milton Primary will always be inspiring, explorative and motivating.
-Our vision is for our children to be given as many opportunities at possible to learn about and experience opportunities they may not otherwise be aware of.
-We aim for the pupils to recognise their talents, gifts & interests and how these can be applied to working life.
+At Milton Primary Academy, we are passionate about preparing children for the future and through Compass for Life, pupils start to consider what they would like to do when they are older and map their journey to achieve their North Star (goal).
+In view of this, careers-related learning at Milton Primary is inspiring, explorative and motivating.
+We create regular opportunities for our pupils to learn about and experience potential careers.
+We aim to recognise their talents, gifts and interests, including how these can be applied to their future working life.

 Principles of Outstanding Careers Related Learning